spacelift-io/user-documentation/docs/product/administration/slack-integration-setup.md

 ### 2. Restart the Server

-After updating the configuration: Re-run the install.sh script to apply the changes, please resetart The server ECS service as the configuration is loaded during startup.
+After updating the configuration, re-run the install.sh script to apply the changes.
+Once the installer finishes, please restart the server ECS service as the configuration is loaded during startup.

 Note : If you are using Slack notification policies, ensure the updated channel IDs are reflected in the policies.